Dunwoody-Labs/DunViidy/readme.md

 3. Run a test to validate it is properly working, once it is DataSync is now set up.

+## Setting up Cost Explorer
+Setting up cost explorer is important for this environment, as it will allow the organization to track the expenses for the cloud portion.
+Each created resource has been tagged for this purpose, and can be tracked in AWS Cost Explorer.
+1. Navigate to AWS Cost Explorer
+2. Select Cost Allocation Tags on the left menu
+3. Select the tag used to track resources (default: "dunviidy"), and activate
+4. The resources should now be tracked for Cost Analysis

 ## Known Problems
 SES needs to be configured manually for every user, it is not scalable in its current moment a fix needs to be implemented down the line.